All you need to know about Traceables

 How do I enlarge or shrink the size of the traceable?

-If you need help enlarging or scaling down the image see my post below.
+If you need help enlarging or scaling down the image see my post here.
 Essentially you need to use Adobe Photoshop print settings and adjust the “Poster %” area to a larger or smaller number.
 It will show you a preview in the print settings of how large or small the printable will print.
-See more details in my post here.

 Where do I get graphite paper?

 From Amazon!
-I have not personally seen these at Michael’s or Hobby Lobby, although you may have better luck finding them in the store.
-I get mine on Amazon.
-This is a really small investment because the paper can be used many times for multiple paintings.
+I have not personally seen these at Michael’s or Hobby Lobby, although some have said they’ve seen them in these stores.
+Graphite paper is a really small investment because the paper can be used many times for multiple paintings.
 You really only need one sheet!

 Is there an alternative to graphite paper?